Senior Life: Five Dangers of DIY Estate Planning

 4. Counseling.
 An attorney provides more than just the expertise of drafting a properly executed estate plan.
 Often the estate planning attorney will provide guidance and counsel when making personal decisions such as who to name as the guardian for your minor children, or who to select as your agent under your power of attorney.
 A fill-in-the blank form is not going to be able to determine the best way to implement your intentions or provide guidance on these intimate decisions.

 5. Estate Planning Is More Than Documents.
 Estate planning involves not only the drafting and execution of documents, but involves the coordination of assets and beneficiary designations.
-You may think that you have a “simple” estate; however, an attorney can sort out the various factors that may require a more complex estate plan such as a child that has a disability, a second marriage, real estate owned outside of Pennsylvania, or business ownership.
+You may think that you have a “simple” estate; however, an attorney can sort out the various factors that may require a more complex estate plan such as a child that has a disability, a second marriage, real estate owned outside of Nebraska, or business ownership.
 Further, an attorney will have the expertise to provide tax planning and explain the tax implications of your estate plan.

 Initially hiring an attorney may cost more than preparing your own estate plan.
 But the consequences of an improperly drafted plan can cost significantly more in the long run.